 In essence, Boaler says that, because timed tests induce fear/anxiety (and, thus, reduce cognitive function), we should eliminate them.
 This is actually harmful to a student’s future, because that future will involve being tested, assessed, or evaluated!
 Boaler’s approach is the exact opposite of what cognitive behavioral psychology tells us we should do to overcome phobias.

 It is not “stressful” situations that are the problem; it is how we react to those situations.
 In other words, the only thing that defines a situation as “stressful” is whether or not it induces a stress response in us.
 What if we were able to reduce or eliminate that stress response, instead of trying to reduce or eliminate the stimulus/trigger?

-One of the most recommended methods for overcoming phobia is called “exposure therapy” and it involves: “Gradual, repeated exposure to the source of your specific phobia and the related thoughts, feelings and sensations may help you learn to manage your anxiety.”
-(Mayo Clinic) In other words, when something is scary, the way to overcome that anxiety is to be repeatedly exposed to that fear-inducing stimulus, but in small, non-threatening ways to show that nothing bad actually happens.
+One of the most recommended methods for overcoming phobia is called “exposure therapy” and it works like this: “Gradual, repeated exposure to the source of your specific phobia and the related thoughts, feelings and sensations may help you learn to manage your anxiety.”
+(Mayo Clinic) In other words, when something is scary, the way to overcome that anxiety is to be repeatedly exposed to that fear-inducing stimulus in small, non-threatening ways to show that nothing bad actually happens.

 I have found this does work to reduce test anxiety and the cognitive impairment that can result, as well.
 Instead of eliminating tests, I simply changed the way they are given, in a way that makes them less scary and, indeed, more of what Boaler called an “assessment for learning” (A4L), rather than just an “assessment of learning” (although, in reality, it serves as both!):